GIU-F1Tenth/hardware/README.md

 ## Contributions

 Contributions are welcome!
-If you have improvements, corrections, or new documentation, please submit a pull request or open an issue.
-Help us keep this resource up to date for the F1TENTH community.
+By contributing, you agree that your submissions will be licensed under the terms of the MIT License.
+Please submit improvements, corrections, or new documentation via pull request or open an issue.
+All contributions should include clear documentation and follow standard open-source practices.

 ---
 For questions or support, refer to the relevant folders or contact the maintainers.